-I created this easy nature craft for kids last year after we an illness in the family meant we were confined to our home and garden, something that seems very relevant when I’m updating it now!
-While we were outside my daughter kept wanting to pick flowers and leaves to show me and to make things with (I had a lot of leaf ‘ice creams’) which got me thinking about other ways we could use her new found treasures.
-Using our tree template seemed the obvious answer, making a great starting place for a cute nature activity.
+This activity was inspired by time outdoors with my daughter, while we were outside she kept wanting to pick flowers and leaves to show me and to make things with (I had a lot of leaf ‘ice creams’) which got me thinking about other ways we could use her new found treasures.

 Tree Nature Craft